olliegardner/seminar-roulette/timelog.md

 - _1 hour_ Created a graph using matplotlib which shows the number of seminars taking place each week in semester 2.

 ### 3 Feb 2021

+- _2 hour_ Finished chapter 1 of dissertation and sent to supervisor for feedback